Fghurayri/portfolio/src/routes/posts/should-you-care-about-coverage/index.md

 - Are there activities in the documented test strategy that are not implemented?
 Why?
 - What activities are missing from the strategy?
 Do we want to include these?

-I once had conducted this mini-workshop by doing multiple small talks with my colleagues.
+I conducted this mini-workshop by doing multiple small talks with my colleagues.
 I was amused by how every person has their ideas around testing.

 ## But Should We Care About Coverage